 When it comes to behavioral control, independent contractors typically do their own thing.
 If the worker sets their own hours and decides how (and when) they’re going to get the job done, the IRS is likely to classify them as an independent contractor.

 In terms of financial control, the distinction again is that employers have less of it with independent contractors.
-If a worker is paid a flat fee per job or project, it’s likely they are a contractor.
+If a worker is paid a flat fee per job or project, with a definitive work product result, it’s likely they are a contractor.

 For a quick summary, independent contractors usually: